 ABTA believes strongly that elephants should not be subject to punishment and cruelty in order to make them submissive to humans.
 There is now a strong weight of evidence to suggest that harmful training methods of elephants are widespread.
 For that reason, ABTA has revised its guidelines, working with experts and Members to update these, categorising activities such as riding or bathing as unacceptable.
 The vast majority of Members, including the UK’s largest travel companies, have already stopped selling elephant rides and similar activities and we would encourage consumers to avoid these activities.

-More recently, the UK Government has announced planned legislation to end the advertising and offering for sale of low welfare experiences abroad as outlined in Defra’s ‘Action Plan for Animal Welfare’.
-We are supportive of Government action on the sale of tickets in the UK to attractions which involve activities like riding or bathing with elephants - ABTA’s own guidelines say these activities are unacceptable.
+MPs are exploring potential legislation to end the advertising and offering for sale of low welfare experiences abroad.
+We are supportive of Government action on the sale of tickets in the UK to attractions which involve activities like riding or bathing with elephants – ABTA’s own guidelines say these activities are unacceptable.

 We are acutely aware that UK travel companies stopping to sell an attraction doesn’t mean that the problem of poor treatment of elephants goes away – the attraction can still exist and be visited by tourists from other parts of the world, or booked independently by UK travellers.
 This is why ABTA Members are also working with local suppliers in destinations to help them develop responsible environments for tourists to admire elephants.